Italian if clause – type 3

-In today’s lesson, we’re going to focus on the Italian “if clause” – type 3.
+In today’s lesson, we’re going to focus on the Italian if clause type 3 that is also known as periodo ipotetico dell’impossibilità.

-We use this type of “if clause” when there is the impossibility of the condition coming true because we refer to an event that should have happened in the past.
+We use this type of if clause when the condition is impossible of coming true because we refer to an event that should have happened in the past.

-In other words, this type of “if clause” expresses an impossible hypothesis, something in the past that can’t happen anymore, as well as its consequence.
+In other words, this type of if clause expresses an impossible hypothesis: something in the past and it’s consequence that can’t happen anymore.

-Here’s an example of an “if clause” – type 3 in English:
+Here’s an example of an if clause type 3:

-In the case of an impossible hypothesis, we use the congiuntivo trapassato (referred to as the past perfect subjunctive) in the clause expressing the condition (the one starting with “se”) and the past conditional in the clause expressing the consequence.
+In the case of an impossible hypothesis, we use the congiuntivo trapassato (past perfect subjunctive) in the clause expressing the condition (the one starting with se) and the past conditional in the clause expressing the consequence.

-If you don’t remember or if you just don’t know how to form the congiuntivo trapassato or/and past conditional, keep reading the next two sections.
+If you don’t remember or if you just don’t know how to form the congiuntivo trapassato or the past conditional, keep reading the next two sections.

 If you don’t need to review this, you can skip to the section with examples.